preetamkamal/patient-portal/README.md

 ### Deploying to DigitalOcean

-For a detailed guide on deploying to a DigitalOcean droplet, please refer to the deployment section in the README.
+For a detailed guide on deploying to a DigitalOcean droplet:

+1. Create a new droplet with your preferred OS (Ubuntu recommended)
+2. SSH into your droplet
+3. Install Node.js and npm
+4. Clone your repository
+5. Set up environment variables including `DATA_DIR=/var/lib/patient-portal-data`
+6. Create the data directory: `mkdir -p /var/lib/patient-portal-data && chmod 755 /var/lib/patient-portal-data`
+7. Install PM2: `npm install -g pm2`
+8. Use PM2 to start your application: `pm2 start npm --name "patient-portal" -- start`
+9. Set up Nginx as a reverse proxy to your Node application
+10. Set up SSL with Let's Encrypt for HTTPS

 ## 📄 License